What is Japanese precision?

 The big twins

 Paul introduces the concept of ‘the big twins’: deep respect for people and deep respect for resources.
-Paul says that he has learned to be grateful for the resources that he has and everything that has been made available for him; as an expression of his gratitude, he makes sure to take care of the resources that are available for him.
+Paul learned to be grateful for the resources that he has and everything that has been made available for him.
+As gratitude, he makes sure to take care of the resources that are available for him.

-He remembers using the bathroom of a sewing store in the United States; it was untidy, with paper all over the floor.
+He remembers when he found himself in an untidy restroom of a sewing store in the US.
 Instead of complaining, Paul focused on how lucky he was to be able to use the store’s bathroom, and as a demonstration of thanks he cleaned the toilet and sink, and left the bathroom very clean.
 This allowed him to show respect for the resource that was given to him.

 Survival thinking